-What are unfilled impressions in DFP?
+What are unfilled impressions in Google Ad Manager?

 Let’s start with the basics.
 What is an unfilled impression?

-Why do you need to focus on Unfilled Impressions?
+Why do you need to focus on unfilled impressions?

 The best and easiest way to reduce revenue loss is to keep an eye on unfilled impressions so that we can continually amend and modify the settings to maximize the fill.